pulumi/workshops/fundamentals/typescript/lab-3/README.md

 const protocol = config.require("protocol")
 ```

-Create `Container` resources for the frontend and mongo containers.
-Put the `mongo-container` declaration just above the `backend-container` one, and the `frontend-container` declaration at the end of the file.
-Here's the code for the mongo container:
+Now we need to create `Container` resources for the frontend and Mongo containers.
+Put this code for the Mongo container **just above the `backendContainer` resource**:

 ```typescript
 // create the mongo container!